-Police Charges is a term for either a charge and summons or Bail matters.
-Police charges is just a general charge for whenever the Police have charged you with criminal charges.
+Police Charges are the list of charges against you, whether it is a Summons or Bail matter.
+Every criminal case, no matter how serious, starts with police charges – it is a general term to describe the fact someone is facing one or more criminal charges.
 Whether you call them Police Charges or something else does not affect which Court that the case is heard in.

-There are limits to what can be heard in the Magistrates’ Court.
+There are limits to what kinds of charges can be heard in the Magistrates’ Court.
+If you look on the first page of the charge sheets it will state whether your case is listed for a “filing hearing” or just for a “mention”.
 If your case is not starting as a “filing hearing” then it is likely to be heard in the Magistrates’ Court.
-If you look on the first page of the charge sheets it will state whether your case is listed for a “filing hearing” or just for a “mention”.
-If you are unsure whether you are on a charge and summons then it is always wise to assume you are on bail and turn up to each Court date.

-Many serious allegations like Sexual Offending, serious violence or commercial drug charges do not finish in the Magistrates Court.
+Many serious allegations like sexual offending, serious violence or commercial drug charges do not finish in the Magistrates’ Court.
 They start there but they do not finish there.
-The Magistrate does not have the power to hear the case and sentence you even if they wanted to.
+The Magistrate does not have the power to hear the case and sentence you, even if they wanted to.